glu99331/fathomnet-out-of-sample-detection/README.md

     - Creates a 60/40 split by downloading the corresponding images and annotations with a split.
     - Trains the dataset on the YOLOv11m with the 60/40 split.

+### computer_vision_Final_Report.pdf
+This is the report done as a collaborative effort describing the efforts of each team member and thorough explanations about the Wavelet method and models used to improve the baseline FathomNet model.